FAQ: Jobs and Studies

 From the age of 25 or if your earnings are too high for the family insurance, you must insure yourself in the student health insurance.
-As a rule, this is valid until the 14th semester or until the semester in which you turn 30.
+As a rule, this is valid until the semester in which you turn 30.
 In order to remain in the student health insurance, you may not work more than 20 hours a week during the semester or full-time during the semester breaks.

 If you have several jobs over the course of a year (365 days in a row), each with a working time of more than 20 hours a week, and you are employed for a total of more than 26 weeks, you cannot remain in the student health insurance scheme.

 • (Half) orphans

 From 2017 onwards, student (half-)orphans who are over 25 and who have been insured for health up to 27 under the half-orphan's pension will no longer be able to be insured under the half-orphan's pension.
 They must then insure themselves via the student KV.